tezc/redis/hashtemplates.md

 `HIMPORT SET` then just finds the fieldset by name and writes the key from the cached template and that mapping: no registry lookup, no field sorting, no per-call allocation for the layout.
-That is where the ingestion speedup comes from.
+That is how template-encoded keys are ingested quickly.

 ## Reference counting & lifetime